tannewt/wa-law.org/bill/2021-22/hb/1220/S2/README.md

 13. Historic preservation.
 Identify and encourage the preservation of lands, sites, and structures, that have historical or archaeological significance.

+## Section 3
+> This section adds a new section to an existing chapter [35A.21](/rcw/35A_optional_municipal_code/35A.21_provisions_affecting_all_code_cities.md).
+Here is the [modified chapter](rcw/35A_optional_municipal_code/35A.21_provisions_affecting_all_code_cities.md) for context.

+A code city may not prohibit emergency housing, permanent supportive housing, or indoor emergency shelters in multifamily, commercial, mixed use, or form-based zones where short-term rentals are allowed.
+This requirement does not preclude a code city from implementing regulations to mitigate neighborhood or community impacts of specific facility types.
+A code city may allow indoor emergency housing, permanent supportive housing, or indoor emergency shelters in other zones.

+## Section 4
+> This section adds a new section to an existing chapter [35.21](/rcw/35_cities_and_towns/35.021_miscellaneous_provisions.md).
+Here is the [modified chapter](rcw/35_cities_and_towns/35.021_miscellaneous_provisions.md) for context.

+A city may not prohibit emergency housing, permanent supportive housing, or indoor emergency shelters in multifamily, commercial, mixed use, or form-based zones where short-term rentals are allowed.
+This requirement does not preclude a city from implementing regulations to mitigate neighborhood or community impacts of specific facility types.
+A city may allow indoor emergency housing, permanent supportive housing, or indoor emergency shelters in other zones.

 ## Section 5
 > This section modifies existing section [36.70A.030](/rcw/36_counties/36.070A_growth_management—planning_by_selected_counties_and_cities.md).
 Here is the [modified chapter](rcw/36_counties/36.070A_growth_management—planning_by_selected_counties_and_cities.md) for context.